adamhsparks/Epicrop.jl/README.md

 This package provides a Healthy-Latent-Infectious-Postinfectious (HLIP) model for unmanaged plant disease epidemic modelling.
 Originally this modelling framework was used by specific disease models in EPIRICE to simulate severity of several rice diseases ([Savary _et al._ 2012](http://dx.doi.org/10.1016/j.cropro.2011.11.009)).
-Given proper values it can be used with other pathosystems as well.
+Given proper values it can be used with other pathosystems as well using the methods as described by Savary _et al._ (2012, 2015).

 ## Installation